Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/321-docking-station-usb-c.md

 **Expected result**

-Output of the command should show that the battery is being charged.
+Output of the command should show one of this: `Charging` or `Full`.
+That means laptop is charged properly.

 Example output: